Leighton House Museum

 Internal lift car of the passenger lift at Leighton House Museum

-Posted in Historic & Listed Buildings, Projects.
+Posted in Historic & Listed Buildings.